 All sealed tenders shall be opened at the same time on the prescribed date by the Clerk in the presence of at least one member of Council.

-Any invitation to tender issued under this regulation shall be subject to Standing Orders[ ], [insert reference of the Council’s relevant standing order] and shall refer to the terms of the Bribery Act 2010.
+Any invitation to tender issued under this regulation shall be subject to Standing Orders[52, Contracts ], and shall refer to the terms of the Bribery Act 2010.

-When it is to enter into a contract of less than [£25,000] in value for the supply of goods or materials or for the execution of works or specialist services other than such goods, materials, works or specialist services as are excepted as set out in paragraph (a) the Clerk or RFO shall obtain 3 quotations (priced descriptions of the proposed supply); where the value is below [£3,000] and above [£100] the Clerk or RFO shall strive to obtain 3 estimates.
+When it is to enter into a contract of less than [£25,000] in value for the supply of goods or materials or for the execution of works or specialist services other than such goods, materials, works or specialist services as are excepted as set out in paragraph (a) the Clerk or RFO shall obtain 3 quotations (priced descriptions of the proposed supply); where the value is below [£6,000] and above [£500] the Clerk or RFO shall strive to obtain 3 estimates.
 Otherwise, Regulation 10.3 above shall apply.